Princeton Rugby

-The Princeton University Rugby Football Club (or PURFC) is the college rugby team of Princeton University.
-The team currently competes in the Ivy Rugby Conference, an annual rugby union competition played among the eight member schools of the Ivy League.
+The Princeton University Rugby Football Club (or PURFC) is the Men's college rugby team of Princeton University.
+The men's team currently competes in the Ivy Rugby Conference, an annual rugby union competition played among the eight member schools of the Ivy League.

 History

 Men's team

 Princeton played Rutgers University in 1869 the first United States intercollegiate game, which, according to U.S. Soccer, used rules that resembled rugby union and association football and had little resemblance to gridiron American football as the teams were able to pick up and run with the ball but were not able to make a forward pass nor was there a line of scrimmage where a center snapped the ball but rather a scrum where players battled to gain possession.